Sacred as Structure (SAS)

 “This is just perennialism with better footnotes.”

-The perennial philosophy observed something real.
-This essay acknowledges that debt rather than distancing from it.
+The perennial philosophy observed something real, and this essay acknowledges that debt rather than distancing from it.
 What constraint analysis adds is methodological precision: the regularity/interpretation distinction that separates structural convergence (the ground is self-knowing; individuation persists beyond biology) from doctrinal agreement (which the traditions demonstrably lack).
 The perennialists tended to conflate both levels.
-IBC separates them — and provides four testable criteria for whether the convergence earns epistemic weight.
-The observation is inherited; the methodology is new.
+IBC separates them and provides four testable criteria for whether the convergence earns epistemic weight.
+The essay also makes an independence accounting the perennialist literature has often evaded: five genuinely independent traditions plus four partially downstream ones, not nine equally independent ones.

 “The contemplative evidence is unreliable — subjective reports from practitioners with strong prior beliefs.”